AZJTZC/zenconsulting/content/english/project/Agriculture Producer.md

 ### Key Outcomes
 With our engagement, our client generated over 250 detailed requirements that addressed key inefficiencies in their current processes and systems.
 These requirements allowed our client to:
-- Understand their end-to-end business architecture across finance and operations
+1. Understand their end-to-end business architecture across finance and operations
-- Build a common taxonomy of business processes based on industry standards using the APQC Process Classification Framework (PCF)®
+2. Build a common taxonomy of business processes based on industry standards using the APQC Process Classification Framework (PCF)®
-- Uncover key areas of inefficiencies (bottlenecks and manual/duplicate effort) by value stream and process
+3. Uncover key areas of inefficiencies (bottlenecks and manual/duplicate effort) by value stream and process
-- List specific outputs, workflow, integration, data objects and system functionality embedded in processes
+4. List specific outputs, workflow, integration, data objects and system functionality embedded in processes
-- Create a future-state reporting architecture based on data elements across existing reports
+5. Create a future-state reporting architecture based on data elements across existing reports
-- Produce a requirements list easily translated into system features for a market scan of solutions
+6. Produce a requirements list easily translated into system features for a market scan of solutions
-- Create a current-state blueprint as input to the solution design
+7. Create a current-state blueprint as input to the solution design.

 ### Our Difference
 We were the chosen partner for our client, offering unique services to provide process excellence that: